Israel Policy Forum: History

 In 2005, Israel Policy Forum mobilized 27 major Jewish organizations, including the Anti-Defamation League, American Jewish Committee, American Jewish Congress, B’nai B’rith, Hadassah, the Jewish Council for Public Affairs, and both the Reform and Conservative movements to sign on to a New York Times ad supporting disengagement from Gaza as a step toward two states.
-They managed this at a time when the Conference of Presidents was reluctant to do so.
+They managed this at a time when the Conference of Presidents of Major American Jewish Organizations was reluctant to do so.
 In the wake of the violence of the Second Intifada, Israel Policy Forum garnered broad support for the Gaza disengagement plan as a step toward renewed Israeli–Palestinian negotiations and hosted Vice Prime Minister Ehud Olmert for a landmark speech that signaled his forthcoming political transformation.
 Israel Policy Forum subsequently delivered policy recommendations endorsed by top diplomats to Secretary of State Condoleezza Rice in support of the Arab Peace Initiative and the Annapolis international peace conference.

+IPF declined in prominence during the later years of the Bush Administration, as renewed peace talks never gained momentum and the dialogue in the American policy community, especially among American Jews, grew fractious.
+By January 1, 2010, IPF merged with Middle East Progress, a project of the liberal think tank Center for American Progress, and its Washington office closed.
+IPF did not have close connections with Bush Administration, and other groups advocating for U.S. involvement in the peace process, such as J Street, had become more prominent.

+In 2012, the group launched an effort at revival supported by Eric Yoffie of the Union for Reform Judaism, retiring U.S. Congressman Gary Ackerman, historian Deborah Lipstadt, and philanthropist Charles Bronfman.

 In 2016, Israel Policy Forum launched a study titled Two-State Security, a project that seeks to engage students, academics, activists, community leaders, and policymakers in a dialogue on how to effectively address Israel’s security needs in the pursuit of a two-state solution in the near and long-term.
 For this project, Israel Policy Forum also partnered with Center for a New American Security, and Commanders for Israeli Security.
-In June 2016 at the Herzliya Conference, Prime Minister Ehud Barak endorsed the “Security First” plan.
+In June 2016 at the Herzliya Conference, Prime Minister Ehud Barak endorsed the "Security First" plan.